0x7f/odbc-session-store/readme.md

-# mssql-session-store
+# odbc-session-store

-Implementation of an express-session store using SQL Server.
-Uses [mssql](https://github.com/patriksimek/node-mssql) to connect to the database.
+Implementation of an express-session store using ODBC.
+Uses [node-odbc](https://github.com/wankdanker/node-odbc) to connect to the database.

+Is a fork of [mssql-session-store](https://github.com/jwathen/mssql-session-store)

 ## Installation

 ```
-$ npm install mssql-session-store
+$ npm install odbc-session-store
 ```

 ## Important: